You cannot trust the open sky*

 Empty Eid/Aid

 Children and adults are starving in Gaza.
-This deliberate and inhumane act by the occupying Israelis, is in contravention to the UN.
-It must stop!
-Empty bowls photographed to look like they are on a table using the keffiyeh or kufiyyeh for a table cloth.
-I feel helpless watching the continued resistance of the Israeli occupiers to uphold humanitarian law and ensure people are fed.
+This deliberate and inhumane act by the occupying forces and is in contravention to the UN.
+Empty bowls have been photographed using the keffiyeh or kufiyyeh for a table cloth.
+I feel helpless watching the continued resistance of the occupiers to uphold humanitarian law and ensure people are fed.
 This was made for Eid Mubarak, when feasting after Ramadan should be happening.
+By smashing the bowls after I photographed them and placing them under the image signifies the futility of try to be fed and to find food in Palestine.

 On the 30th January 2024 The Guardian published an article of the level of destruction within the Gaza Strip.
 The image above on the left is a screensnap of that article, and all the areas of red have been destroyed.
 On the right I created an artwork using that screensnap, and I made a lumagraph by exposing photographic paper in sunlight under black card that was punctured with little holes to make a stencil of all the areas that have been destroyed.